 This guide explains the next steps to take once you have acquired a course area in QMplus.
-New course areas will usually have your School or Faculty template applied by default when created, you should check with your local e-learning contact whether there are any guidelines for how QMplus areas should look.
+New course areas will usually have your School or Faculty template applied by default when created, you should check with your local/school e-learning contact whether there are any guidelines for how QMplus areas should look.

 The guide covers:

 Setting up your topics

 In order to edit the module area you must first